mcrosson/qmk-ardux-kmn/DEVELOPMENT.md

 # ENCODER_ENABLE whether or not to include encoder support. default: no ; uses just over 1k of rom space which is quite large
 # RGBLIGHT_ENABLE whether or not to turn on some underglow features. default: no ; uses a TON of rom space and we need a lot for 40% ardux to work
 # SPLIT_USB_DETECT use this option (see kemo builds) when using an unmodified miranda or old elite-c
+# ARDUX_LAYER_UNDERGLOW use this to enable layer underglow support.
+NOTE: this likely will *not work* with avr
 qmk -v compile -e ALLOW_WARNINGS=yes
                -e ARDUX_SIZE=[std|big|40p] \
                -e ARDUX_HAND=[left|right] \